davidgirdhar/Notes/aws/basics.md

 ### AWS OpsWork
     is a configuration management service that also provides managed instances of the open-source configuration managed software chef and puppet

+### AWS amplify
+    a mobile and web application web framework that will provision multiple AWS services as your backend.

+### AWS Apprunner
+    A fully managed service that make it easy for developers to quickly deploy containerized web application